How to Put the Past Behind You

 Recognize how far you’ve come since that moment, and take steps to forgive, if forgiveness is needed.

 Whatever the current moment brings, give yourself a gift.
-Face it with courage and honesty, and move on with a smile, knowing where you are now in your life.
+Face it with courage and honesty, and move on with a smile and with awareness of all you are grateful for now in your life.

 1. What a great reminder to stay in the present moment with your present feelings...and how to honor and keep the past where it belongs.